JakubFlis/DICOM-FHIR-Integration/README.md

-# DICOM integration with Kainos Evolve Velocity platform
+# DICOM integration with FHIR HL7 based backend server
 > A group project from Gdansk University of Technology

 ### Info